haskell/containers/CONTRIBUTING.md

 ## Building, testing, and benchmarking

-Building, testing, and benchmarking the containers package can be done using either `cabal-install` or `stack`.
+Building, testing, and benchmarking the containers package can be done using either `cabal` or `stack`.

-### With cabal-install
+### With cabal

-Minimum cabal version: 1.24
+Minimum cabal version: 2.4

-_Note: The procedure here is a little weird because cabal configure is unable to solve for the constraints.
-We're looking into why that is ([#462](https://github.com/haskell/containers/issues/462))._

 ```
-cabal sandbox init
-cabal install --only-dependencies
-# Install test dependencies
-cabal install 'test-framework >= 0.3.3' 'test-framework-quickcheck2 >= 0.2.9' 'QuickCheck >= 2.4.0.1' 'ChasingBottoms' 'HUnit' 'test-framework-hunit'
-# Install benchmark dependencies
-cabal install 'criterion'
-# If you only need tests or benchmarks, you can omit the other --enable-xyz flag.
-cabal configure -v2 --enable-tests --enable-benchmarks
-cabal build
+cabal build containers
-cabal test
+cabal test containers-test
-cabal bench
+cabal bench containers-test
 ```